purple-ic/touchup/README.md

 shipping them off to YouTube or exporting them to disk.

 This app does not by itself take clips.
 That part is left up to different programs:
-[OBS](https://obsproject.com/)'s replay feature is the indented way but you can do whatever you want.
+[OBS](https://obsproject.com/)'s replay feature is the intended way but you can do whatever you want.

 ## TODO: pics